KevinJones/komma-games-quartz/content/Game Recs/Chopper Command.md

 Release Date:: 1982-01-01
 Hours:: 0.1

-A respectable alternative to the arcade [[gamerecs/Defender|Defender]] for the 2600, starring a helicopter in the desert, protecting trucks from enemy bombers.
+A respectable alternative to the arcade [[Defender]] for the 2600, starring a helicopter in the desert, protecting trucks from enemy bombers.